SSpedsbjerg/Master-Thesis/README.md

 | Scenario | Reason |
 | :------: | :----: |
 | Weather Forecasting | Too many varaibles, other models clearly has an advantage |

+# Potiential features

+- Modability during run-time
+- Addition or removal of nodes
+- Hybrid with other predictive models
+- Special repeatable cases such as holidays, check whether machines are turned off.